theblindhen/icfp2023/README.md

     $ opam install core dune bogue

-Now go into the right subdirectory and build and run this program:
+Now go into the right subdirectory and build and run one of these commands:

     $ dune build
     $ dune test